 - Sevenoaks School recognises that use of mobile and smart technologies is part of everyday life for most students, staff and parents/carers. - Electronic devices of any kind that are brought onto site are the responsibility of the user.
-All members of the school community are advised to: - take steps to protect their mobile phones or personal devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - use passwords/PIN numbers to ensure that unauthorised access, calls or actions cannot be made on their phones or devices. - The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with in line with our anti-bullying, behaviour, anti-cyberbullying and safeguarding policies. - All members of the Sevenoaks School community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory or illegal, or which would otherwise contravene our behaviour or safeguarding policies.
+All members of the school community are advised to: - take steps to protect their mobile phones or personal devices from loss, theft or damage; we accept no responsibility for the loss, theft or damage of such items on our premises. - o use passwords/PIN numbers to ensure that unauthorised access, calls or actions cannot be made on their phones or devices. - The sending of abusive or inappropriate messages or content via mobile phones or personal devices is forbidden by any member of the community; any breaches will be dealt with in line with our Behaviour and Safeguarding Policies. - All members of the Sevenoaks School community are advised to ensure that their mobile phones and personal devices do not contain any content which may be offensive, derogatory or illegal, or which would otherwise contravene our policies.